andy-comcast/andy-comcast/README.md

 ## Development Standards

-Across all projects in this repository, these standards are maintained:
+Across all projects in this repository, based on the project requirements, these standards are maintained:

 - **Responsive Design**: Mobile-first approach to ensure compatibility across devices
 - **Semantic HTML**: Clear, accessible markup structure